The Context table (cxt)

 Description

-cxt is a global Lua variable, which is set by the game when certain "action" functions (e.g. on_walk_over, on_pick_up, on_drop etc.) are called.
+cxt is a global Lua variable, which is set by the game whenever Lua code is executed in response to any in-game action.

 Note that not all fields will be applicable for all actions.
 If any field is "not applicable" then it will be set to nil.